DFE-Digital/teaching-vacancies/documentation/dns-records.md

 >
 > Today, two of the most important uses for DNS TXT records are email spam prevention and domain ownership verification, although TXT records were not designed for these uses originally.

-In a TVS hosted zone, we set TXT records for DMARC and SPF purposes to indicate *that this domain does not send any email*
+In a Teaching Vacancies hosted zone, we set TXT records for DMARC and SPF purposes to indicate *that this domain does not send any email*

 ### DMARC